-4. Hill Gardens and Pergola, Hampstead
+4. Hill Garden and Pergola, Hampstead

 5. Isabella Plantation, Richmond

 Full of rare and unusual trees and shrubs, the Isabella Plantation is a beautiful spot set in the depths of Richmond Park.
 It’s a green space for most of the year, but in April & May, the azaleas bloom and Isabella Plantation becomes a perfect pink paradise.
 It’s a great place in the spring for flower-spotting and perfectly pretty photo-shoots with a background of blooms.

-6. Primrose Hill
+6. Primrose Hill, Camden

 Always a favourite in our books, Primrose Hill is great for smashing views of the city.
 Meanwhile, wintertime sees it looking gorgeous under a blanket of frost.
 It’s also bordered by some of London’s prettiest streets where you’ll find some of the world-famous colourful houses.
 Be sure not to miss a sunset from this vantage point, where the colours in the sky are simply stunning.

 7. Ham House and Gardens, Twickenham

 Ham House is a dreamy place to go if you want to escape the inner city for a while.
 Explore magical gardens and immerse yourself in the 17th Century.
 Set by the river, the vast property provides a quiet escape as you wander around the grounds and dream of owning a property as big as this.
 Be sure not to miss the nearby Strawberry Hill House & Garden when you visit.

 9. Red Cross Garden, Southwark

 Truly in the heart of the city, Red Cross Garden is part of the Bankside Open Spaces Trust.
-You can stare out at the city from the tranquility of the garden, which was restored to its original Victorian layout back in 2005.
+You can stare out at the city from the tranquillity of the garden, which was restored to its original Victorian layout back in 2005.

-10. Skip Garden, King’s Cross
+10. The Story Garden, King’s Cross

-11. St James’s Park
+11. St James’s Park, St James’s

-Thanks to this park’s central location, you can enjoy fab views of Buckingham Palace, Big Ben, the London Eye and Horse Guards Parade from The Blue Bridge.
+Thanks to this park’s central location, you can enjoy fab views of Buckingham Palace, Big Ben, the London Eye, and Horse Guards Parade from The Blue Bridge.
 Keep your eyes peeled for wildlife, including the park’s famous pelicans.

-12. Chiswick House and Gardens
+12. Chiswick House and Gardens, Chiswick

-13. Dalston Curve Garden
+13. Dalston Curve Garden, Dalston